waynodiablo/Oystercard/practice_project_week/project_design_workshop.md

 ## 1. Create one sentence project description

-Take the original pitch and refine it into something that you would like to build.
+Take the original pitch and refine it into something that your team would like to make.

 **Deliverable: a one-sentence description of your project**

-## 2. List features
+## 2. List interactions

+Come up with a list of things your user could do with your app.
 Whiteboard, brainstorm, discuss, sketch.

-**Deliverable: a list of possible features.**
+**Deliverable: a list of possible interactions.**

 ## 3. Choose the MVP interaction

 You've probably come up with a lot of great features.
-Choose the one that will define your MVP.
+Choose one interaction that will define your MVP.
 The "skateboard" of your "car".
 It often feels like you need lots of features for the MVP, but you usually only need one.
 For example:

 * Space Invaders: a ship that can fire.
 * Eliza automated therapist: a box where you can submit a message.
 * A compiler: a program that can parse and execute the program `1` and print the result.

-**Deliverable: a one-sentence description of the MVP.**
+**Deliverable: a one-sentence description of the MVP interaction.**

 ## 4. Design the MVP interaction

 Design a user flow, design a screen interface, sketch, draw flowcharts, whatever you like.

-**Deliverable: user stories.**
+**Deliverable: user stories for the MVP.**

 ## 5. When you've implemented the interaction, return to step 3